 In the Lower College, students take at least two semesters of a survey course (such as History 2110, Early Middle Ages

-; and Literature 204A, Comparative Literature I
+; Literature 204A, Comparative Literature I

-, and 250, English Literature I
+; or Literature 250, English Literature I

 ).
 Students are required to have a reading knowledge of a foreign language by their senior year, and are encouraged to begin or continue work in languages as soon as possible.
-Students may choose to specialize in one discipline, but are also expected to become familiar with a variety of fields.
+Students may choose to specialize in one discipline, but are expected to become familiar with a variety of fields.

-Students may moderate into medieval studies as well as a divisional program.
+Students may moderate into Medieval Studies as well as a divisional program.
 They are expected to fulfill the requirements for both the divisional program and the Medieval Studies concentration, though they ultimately write one Senior Project combining work in both fields.
 In the Upper College, students turn to more specialized work, taking at least three additional courses in medieval studies.
 At least one of those must be a 300-level course.
 Before undertaking research for the Senior Project, students must demonstrate reading knowledge of at least one appropriate language, either medieval or modern.
 A student working on an art history project may be asked to learn French or German for access to scholarly works; a student concentrating on historical materials might learn Latin; a student involved in literature may become familiar with the relevant medieval language, such as Old English or Old Provençal, through a tutorial.
 A Senior Project emerging from this study plan is grounded in a breadth of knowledge acquired in the Lower College and the more advanced skills obtained in the Upper College.
 In the final year,

-, High Middle Ages
+, The Early Middle Ages